-If you don’t have a soccer goal, pick another target to shoot at such as a wall or a fence.
+If you don’t have a soccer goal, pick another target to shoot, such as a wall or fence.
 It’s best to shoot against a barrier like that because the ball bounces back to you.

 But if you can’t find a wall or fence to shoot against, don’t worry.
 It just means you’ll have to run to get the ball, which will improve your fitness.

 You can use 2 cones as upright frames to make a goal if you have them.

 You can use anything to mark the goal if you don’t have cones.
 You could use 2 garbage cans or place 2 jackets on the ground.
 It’s important that you can easily see the goal, so try your best to make it as visible as possible.

 Make sure you have enough space in front of your goal to move around and shoot from different angles.

 When you’re practicing shooting, you don’t want to shoot from the same place every time.
 It’s great to practice from different positions because it’ll be more like a real game.

 You won’t get to shoot from the same place or angle every time during a game.

 Also, practicing your shooting while the ball is moving is good.
 Even if you practice shooting by yourself, we’ll show you how to get the ball moving so you can practice shooting like you’re in a real-game situation.

 Once you’ve set your goal, you can practice shooting drills.
 We’ll show you some drills you can do alone.